Ireland's Fianna Fail, Fine Gael to meet for initial government talks

 All sides predict it will take several weeks to form a government with the risk of a second election if talks fail, meaning Ireland will be represented by a caretaker government in the initial stages of post-Brexit trade talks.

+"At that meeting we'll discuss ways forward and I will then report to the Fine Gael parliamentary party probably Wednesday or Thursday next week as to whether there's any basis for any further discussions," Varadkar told reporters in Brussels.

-Varadkar reiterated this week that Fine Gael was preparing for opposition but that the party would be willing to help form a government if all other options are exhausted.
+Varadkar reiterated after his party met this week that Fine Gael was preparing for opposition but that it would be willing to help form a government if all other options are exhausted.

+On Friday, he said that any prospective deal would have to fully respect the fact that while Fine Gael did not win the election, it has almost as many seats as Fianna Fail.

+Asked if such a deal would include agreement to rotate the role of prime minister with Martin, Varadkar said that was "not even discussed."

 Fianna Fail will also open formal talks next Wednesday with the smaller Green Party, whose 12 deputies would be enough to hand any combination of two of the three biggest parties a majority.